MrBearedJoe/SonarV2_ChromeExt/README.md

 **What does it do?**

-- [x] Removes a lot od passing.
+- [x] Removes a lot of padding.
-- [x] Redesigns Schedule que and about of space used for dispatch view
+- [x] Redesigns Schedule dispatcher view
 - [x] Adds a few minor features
 - [x] and More